SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundrySingleSignon/README-SSO.md

 On the dashboard, under `Apps`:

-1. Select the `single-signon-4x` app.
+1. Select the `single-signon` app.
 1. Click "Select Scopes" and add the `testgroup` scope
-1. Add the URI `http://single-signon-4x.<YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN>/signin-oidc` under "Auth Redirect URIs"
+1. Add the URI `http://single-signon.<YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN>/signin-oidc` under "Auth Redirect URIs"
 1. Click the "Save Config" button

 ## What to expect - CloudFoundry